Spring and Summer aren’t the only seasons in which flowers bloom; some of the prettiest flowers bloom in the Fall.

 4. Autumn Fire Sedum

 If you like filling your garden with tall plants, then you should give the Autumn Fire Sedum a try!
-This plant has a look that’s similar to hydrangea bushes and can be found in shades of pink, red and white.
+This plant can be found in shades of pink, red and white.

 Autumn Fire Sedum is a very hardy perennial which means it can withstand less than ideal growing conditions.
 If you’re a gardening beginner, this plant should be on your list.